hazelcast/hazelcast-jet/site/website/blog/2020-08-05-gc-tuning-for-jet.md

 do any context switching.
 We did give up one entire CPU core just for GC, reducing the CPU capacity available to Jet, but we allowed background GC to run truly concurrently to the Jet tasks.
-In low-latency application, **the application doesn't need 100% CPU, but it needs its share of the CPU 100% of the time.**
+In low-latency scenarios, **the application doesn't need 100% CPU, but it needs its share of the CPU 100% of the time.**

 We went to see if this setup really makes the difference we hope for,